LoveNui/Wine_Quality_Analysis/README.md

 ## Data Description
 The data for this analysis was sourced from the UCI Machine Learning Repository.
-It includes 12 variables and 6495 rows that may influence the target "wine quality(0-10)", such as pH, alcohol content, and the presence of certain chemicals.
+It includes 12 variables and 6495 rows that may influence the target __"wine quality(0-10)"__, such as pH, alcohol content, and the presence of certain chemicals.

 ## Project Structure
   - Extract data from UCI ML Repo and store data to an S3 bucket on AWS